 Of the companies listed in UW’s claims for FY2013 only IDGenomics was a “real” startup, at that.
-The other three companies actually started in FY2013 were rather virtual.
+The other three companies that actually started in FY2013 were rather, let’s say, virtual.
 One was a joint venture to provide web access to data with Insilicos, a company formed in 2003.
 Insilicos appears to still be around (two employees) but the joint venture appears to have disappeared.
-Another was a repackaging of medical management software UW had been distributed for a number of years.
-While a Google search for “Patientstream” and “University of Washington” turns up plenty of UW-focused press on “starting” the company, there’s nothing there now.
+Another was a repackaging of medical management software UW had been distributing directly for a number of years.
+While a Google search for “Patientstream” and “University of Washington” turns up plenty of UW-focused press articles on “starting” the company, there’s nothing there now.
 A link to what once was the company’s website turns up a nice site in Chinese with pictures of puppies.
-No one seems to care about the half million in UW investment (via the UW-controlled W Fund, which also managed $2M of UW money) in the company.
-A third “startup” involved a card game involving cyber security, now called “Control-Alt-Hack” and available from a game distribution company.
+No one seems to care about the half million in UW investment (via the UW-controlled W Fund, which also managed $2M of UW money–how that is legal eludes me) in the company.
+A third “startup” involved a card game dealing with cyber security, now called “Control-Alt-Hack” and available from a game distribution company.
 No mention of the startup in the “About” tab.

 Thus, of the companies claimed by UW as startups in FY2013, really only one was a startup in FY2013–IDGenomics.
 UW was pretty lame at counting, for all that.
 The next year, for FY2014, UW claimed 18 more startups.
 It’s just that only one of those companies was actually a startup for FY2014.
-But to bungle it all up, 8 of the FY2014 companies were actually started in FY2013–where they weren’t reported, for some reason.
-That flips FY2013 from 1 company to 10.
+To bungle it all up, 8 of the companies UW reports were started in FY2014 were actually started in FY2013–but they weren’t reported for FY2013, for some reason.
+That flips FY2013 from 1 company to 9.
 That’s better than 1, of course, and still only about half of the 17 originally claimed.
 Of course, here near the close of FY2017, no one apparently cares at all about UW’s fake metrics from 2013 and 2014, nor about the $100M or so over six years that UW threw at starting companies (and mostly threw away) but made a big deal about how wonderful UW was at starting companies.
 It’s rather astonishing that $100M can disappear like that and no one cares.
 Well, we care–but until an auditor or attorney general or state senator or university president or governor or chair of the faculty senate cares, really, caring doesn’t even exist.

-But of these 9 companies, not reported as FY2013 startups but then fake-reported as FY2014 startups, there’s some interesting things happening.
+But of these 9 companies, not reported as FY2013 startups but then 8 of them fake-reported as FY2014 startups, there’s some interesting things happening.
 Let’s start with the fact that they all appear to still be around and active.
 That’s something!

 Let’s take a look at each of these companies–now not startups, really–and consider what sort of company life each is leading.